Scotland is a land boasting a rich heritage full of unique customs and traditions and today we share some of the best ones with you.

-Thanks to its romantic wedding traditions, the Scottish village of Gretna Green is one of the most popular wedding destinations in the world.
+Thanks to its romantic wedding traditions, the Scottish village of Gretna Green is one of the most popular wedding destinations in the world, and one of the best places for couples to visit in Scotland.
 The tradition of eloping to Gretna Green dates back to 1754 when Lord Hardwicke’s marriage act meant that the marriage age remained at 18 in England and Wales but did not apply to Scotland.
 Couples began racing to the romantic village of Gretna Green, which was the first easily reachable village over the Scottish border, where it was possible for boys to marry at 14 and girls at 12 with or without parental consent.

-It is now possible to visit the famous Gretna Green Blacksmith’s Shop during a holiday in Scotland and see the actual room where couples past and present get married.
-There is a fascinating display of memorabilia and artefacts, bringing to life the drama of Gretna Green runaway weddings.
+You can visit the famous Gretna Green Blacksmith’s Shop during a holiday in Scotland and see the actual room where couples past and present get married!

 We have a vast collection of cottages in Scotland, perfect for anyone hoping to get involved or see these fascinating traditions and customs in action in Scotland.
 Take a look and be inspired!